mate-academy/jv-program-common-mistakes/java-core/set-queue-stack-comparator/stack.md

 #### Use getters and setters in class Node
 We have access to private fields of inner class, so using getters or setters is redundant.

-#### Parameterization of the Node class
+#### Declaring raw Node class instead of using generics
-Class `Node` take value, so we should parameterized it to prevent problems with data types.
+Class `Node` takes a value, so we should parameterize it to prevent problems with data types.

 #### Using public access modifiers everywhere
 If the method has only a utility purpose and is used only inside the same class, it should not be `public`.
 Keep your code as close as possible to follow the encapsulation principle.

-#### Remember about access modifiers.
+#### Default access modifiers.
 All fields and methods should have access modifiers.
 Remember about the encapsulation principle.

 #### Variable naming